 Dr. Stacy Marsella: A professor at Northeastern University, Marsella’s expertise in virtual human agents and computational models of emotion provides insights into how virtual entities can understand and simulate human emotions.

-Dr. Emily Mower Provost: Based at the University of Michigan, her work at the intersection of emotion and computing, especially in speech , has implications for and communication .
+Dr. Emily Mower Provost: Based at the University of Michigan, her work at the intersection of emotion and computing, especially in speech processing, has implications for health and communication technologies.